Axthauvin/cacher-du-texte-dans-du-texte/README.md

 ### [cacherdutexte.github.io](https://cacherdutexte.github.io)

 This project contains :
-- Python module with a tkinter program to use it
+- Python modules (binary and decimal system 6) with a dedicated tkinter program to use it.
-- A web version, which is actually hosted on *https://cacherdutexte.github.io*
+- A web version, which is actually hosted on *https://cacherdutexte.github.io*.

 ***I explain below how the project works, but an englisg version is available.
 [See directly the English explanation :uk:](#-how-did-i-hid-text-in-text)***